andyharless/PhillipsCurveApp/README.md

 inflation (a 12-month change, so where should it overlap the unemployment rate?)

-2. Allow a shifting baseline for inflation (e.g., subtract the last N-years average inflation rate from inflation, where N is maybe a slider choice)
+2. Allow a shifting baseline for inflation (e.g., subtract the last N-years average inflation rate from inflation, where N is maybe a slider choice).

 3. Allow user to choose different series to plot (most obviously, wage growth instead of inflation, but more generally there could be other labor market tightness indicators